everydeveloper/java-course/README.md

 # Java Course

-This is the that will run the Intro to Java course
+This is the code and text that will run the Intro to Java course